 My wallet got soaked in the rain, what do I do?

 Blot excess water with a dry cloth immediately.
-Let it air dry completely at room temperature, do not accelerate with heat.
+Let it air dry completely at room temperature; do not accelerate with heat.
 Once fully dry, condition it.
 If the scales have lifted or the leather has stiffened, consult a professional.

-**The color on my wallet is fading, is that normal?** Some natural fading is normal over many years.
-Premature fading usually indicates sun exposure or use of incorrect cleaning products.
+The color on my wallet is fading, is that normal?
+Some natural fading is normal over many years.
+Premature fading usually indicates sun exposure or the use of incorrect cleaning products.
 A professional leather restorer can often bring back the original color.